 Occasionally, updates to the Unanet software will results in changes to reports.
 An example of these changes may be a report modification to add another column.
 If this occurs, you may notice the data displaying in your Excel workbook unexpectedly, and you will need to update the RWQ.

-- If you get an error like the screenshot below "Invalid managerPath specified", it is likely you have not run the report from it's saved location on a dashboard.
-Notice how the URL does not contain at the end "runfrom=R" or "runfrom=S", which it would if the report had been run from the saved location on a dashboard.
+- If you get an error such as "Invalid managerPath specified" or similar, it is likely you have not run the report from it's saved location on a dashboard.
+Notice how the URL does not contain "runfrom=R" or "runfrom=S" at the end, as it would if the report had been run from the saved location on a dashboard.

 - If you are running Unanet 11 you will experience the following error message several times when attempting to create/refresh a RWQ-based reporting solution.
 Simply click through these error messages to continue.
 We recommend utilizing Unanet-To-Excel (UTE) to refresh your RWQ-based reporting solutions.
 UTE will silence these error messages when refreshing a report.
 UTE cannot silence these messages when creating a new RWQ, however.